ZoralLabs/rl3stdlib/CONTRIBUTING.md

 # Contributing to RL3 Standard Library
 Contributions are welcome!
-There are many ways to contribute to this project: reporting bugs and reature requests, spreading the word, and adding new features and patches.
+There are many ways to contribute to this project: reporting bugs and feature requests, spreading the word, and adding new features and patches.

 ## Getting Started
 * Make sure you have a GitHub account.